 Cilantro Cauliflower Rice

-- 1 small head of cauliflower (I used orange!)
+- 1 small head of cauliflower (I used an orange one)

 - Sea salt to taste

 - 1 Tbsp coconut oil